The FootLab Orthotic – our process for custom made orthotics for St Paul / Minneapolis, MN area clients

 The most significant difference between a FootLab orthotic and a regular orthotic is that the FootLab staff are all Certified Pedothists or, CPeds.
 A CPed has received extensive training on the practice of building orthotics.
 CPeds are nationally certified by the American Board for Certification in Orthotics and Prosthetics.
 And they attend an annual convention to earn the required continuing education credits to maintain their accreditation.
 CPeds are highly trained practioners of building foot orthotics.
 We’re also licensed by the State of Minnesota.

 The benefits are many.
 We save time!
-The entire process usually takes about an hour and the client will leave with their orthotics on their first visit.
+The entire process takes about an hour and you’ll leave with your orthotics on the first visit.
 And best of all, our process saves money by cutting out the time and cost of all the people involved in the traditional process.

 Who benefits the most from our onsite custom orthotics fabrication process?

-For disorders related to pronation, plantar fasciitis, sore feet, arch pain, knee pain, lower back pain, metatarsalgia, sport and work related foot issues, the FootLab direct molding process offers the finest custom molded orthotic solution possible.
+For disorders related to pronation, plantar fasciitis treatment, sore feet, arch pain, knee pain, lower back pain, metatarsalgia, sport and work related foot issues, the FootLab direct molding process offers the best custom molded orthotic solution possible.